Penumbra Guide

 IBC withdrawals

 Penumbra aims to implement full IBC support for cross-chain asset transfers.
 For now, however, we’re only running a relayer between the Penumbra testnet and the Osmosis testnet chains.
-For Testnet 63 Rhea, the channel information is:
+For Testnet 69 Deimos, the channel is 0:

 Unfortunately the CLI tooling for Osmosis is cumbersome.
-For now, use rly as a user agent for the Osmosis testnet, as described in the IBC dev docs.
+For now, use hermes as a user agent for the Osmosis testnet, as described in the IBC dev docs.

 Governance